JagGlo/playOmics/README.md

 library(readxl)
 ```

-## Set working directory & experiment name

-For the purpose of logging, it’s profitable to define working directory,
+## Establishing Working Directory & Naming the Experiment

+Next, establish a working directory.
+It’s an essential step, allowing
+for streamlined logging and organization.
+You can achieve this using the
-either by setwd() function or by the usage of `here` package.
+setwd() function or the here package.

 ``` r
 here::set_here()